Joseph0M/DIYson-SolarCycle/README.md

 ### Final Thoughts

 Along with these features, values are always checked for violations of LED specs and user settings before being returned.
 As this algorithm is contained in a class, it can be imported or integrated into existing scripts fairly easily.
 This fork currently does not contain DIYson Express files or 3D parts for simplicity.

+# WiFi Compatibility

+the Latest commit includes Major changes and additions to Firmware.
+This is to support the addition of a locally hosted API for the Lamp.

+Documentation will follow soon.